enkidevs/curriculum/lua/lua-core/tables-in-lua/more-data-types-in-lua.md

 In addition to the data types mentioned earlier, such as numbers, strings, and booleans, Lua supports a few other data types as well.

-These are Tables, Maps/Dictionaries, Sets and Arrays.
+These are Tables, Maps/Dictionaries, Sets, Arrays, and Matrices.

-Note that Maps/Dictionaries, Sets, and Arrays are all a type of Table.
+Note that Maps/Dictionaries, Sets, Arrays, and Matrices are all a type of Table.